Vortyne/pureRGB/FEATURES.md

 ## Pokemon type changes
 These changes were all made to make the pokemon more fun to use / more unique from similar pokemon / less bad
 - Venusaur is Grass/Dragon
+- Charizard is Fire/Dragon
 - Blastoise is Water/Dragon
+- Butterfree is Bug/Psychic
-- Charizard is Fire/Dragon
+- Fearow is Flying/Fighting
+- Sandshrew and Sandslash are Ground/Normal
 - Ninetales is Fire/Ghost
 - Golduck is Water/Psychic
-- Seadra is Water/Dragon
-- Magmar is Fire/Psychic
+- Victreebel is Grass/Dragon
-- Kabuto/Kabutops are Rock/Bug
+- Ponyta and Rapidash are now Fire/Normal
-- Butterfree is Bug/Psychic
 - Doduo/Dodrio are Flying/Ground
+- Gastly, Haunter and Gengar are Ghost/Normal
+- Krabby and Kingler are Water/Normal
 - Voltorb/Electrode are Electric/Fire
-- Fearow is Flying/Fighting
-- Krabby and Kingler are Water/Normal
-- Pinsir is Bug/Fighting
+- Marowak is Ground/Ghost
-- Victreebel is Grass/Dragon
+- Seadra is Water/Dragon
-- Sandshrew and Sandslash are Ground/Normal (stronger slash damage!)
-- Ponyta and Rapidash are now Fire/Normal
 - Goldeen and Seaking are now Water/Normal
-- Mr Mime is Psychic/Ghost
+- Mr Mime is Psychic/Ghost (a.k.a.
+FakeMime)
-- Gastly, Haunter and Gengar are Ghost/Normal
 - Electabuzz is Electric/Fighting
+- Magmar is Fire/Psychic
-- Marowak is Ground/Ghost
+- Pinsir is Bug/Fighting
+- Kabuto/Kabutops are Rock/Bug

 ## Trainer AI changes
 - AI won't spam agility or amnesia repeatedly just because your pokemon is weak to psychic moves.
 The subroutine for selecting super effective moves ignores moves that do no damage now.